commitsto/commits.to/README.md

 ## Late Penalties

 A big part of promises.to is tracking how reliable you are.
-Like what fraction of the promises you logged did you actually fulfill?
+Namely, what fraction of the promises you logged did you actually fulfill?
-If you fulfill a promise late you get partial credit.
+And there's a fun twist: if you fulfill a promise late you get partial credit.
 That way we can always compute a single metric for your reliability at any moment in time.

 The function we're using for late penalties is below.